Claus Moser, Baron Moser: Honours and awards

-He was made a life peer with the title Baron Moser, of Regent's Park in the London Borough of Camden on 23 June 2001.
+He was made a life peer with the title Baron Moser, of Regents Park in the London Borough of Camden on 23 June 2001.
 Other honours included the Albert Medal of the Royal Society of Arts, 1996, Commandeur de l'Ordre National du Mérite (France), 1976; Commander's Cross, Order of Merit (Germany), 1985.

 Moser also received an Honorary Doctorate from Heriot-Watt University in 1995.